A SHOT-BY-SHOT ANALYSIS

 In the novel, Sherry takes care of Johnny's threats by kneeing him in the groin.
 She attempts to seduce Johnny and they do indeed kiss and arrange to even meet later.
 She's impressed enough by him that she's surprised to find that in her imagination Johnny and Val have blended together.

 Randy identifies George as Pagliaccio, the clown.
 This is not in the book.
-Toward the beginning of this section, I've already written of Pagliaccio's relevance to the film in the previous segments and will discuss it again later.
+I've already written a little of Pagliaccio's relevance to the film in the previous segments and will discuss it again later.

-Set decoration for Marvin's bedroom borrowed heavily from the rooming house bedrooms of Davey and Gloria.
+Set decoration for Marvin's bedroom borrowed from the rooming house bedrooms of Davey and Gloria.

 Davey had the curio shelf holding a miniature totem pole and Madonna statuette.
 Both Gloria and Davey had the ship wheel wall lamps and the metal barred beds.